The quick guide to staff resourcing

 Against: A key part of what a virtual assistant does is the ability to work remotely, so if you want someone in the office you can keep an eye on, this might not be for you.

 Case Study: Managing your CRM

 You know that making effective use of your new CRM system is the best way to keep in touch with existing customers, and make sure that they are receiving excellent customer service.
 But you haven’t got the time to keep the system up-to-date and to make use of all the features.
 So you want to hire someone to do it for you.

 You need someone with experience in managing CRM systems who can pick up your business quickly, understands what you want to achieve and can get on with the job.

 You don’t really want to hire someone to do this permanently because at the moment, you just want to get things up and running, and you can’t afford the recruitment process just for a few months.
 A temp won’t have the experience you need, and will need training, which takes additional time.
 You might look at freelancers, but they are more likely to be interested in higher-level strategic marketing rather than maintaining an existing system.

 In this case, your best option is hiring a virtual assistant.
 Things you will benefit from include a set number of hours per week or per month so that you can budget with confidence; a dedicated professional who will take the time to understand your business; the flexibility to increase or reduce hours as necessary, and the option to add on related services such as social media management or email marketing campaigns.

 Now that you know more about the benefits of fixed staffing vs. flexible staffing, and virtual assistants vs. temps, freelancers and agencies, you can start to work out which options are best for your business.

 We hope you found our blog on the benefits of flexible staffing useful.
-If you’re short on time and are looking for virtual assistants or would like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and would like to learn more about our virtual employee outsourcing services feel free to call us on 0800 994 9016 or use our contact form in the menu above.